AP source: Yankees, Rodón agree to $162 million, 6-year deal

 Working with White Sox pitching coach Ethan Katz, Rodón went 13-5 with a career-low 2.37 ERA in 24 starts in 2021.
 He threw a no-hitter against Cleveland that April that was his first career shutout and second complete game.

-Rodón, a Florida native who turns 30 on Dec.
-10, agreed to a $44 million, two-year contract with San Francisco in March.
+Rodón, a Florida native who turned 30 on Saturday, agreed to a $44 million, two-year contract with San Francisco in March.
 But he opted out after one season, giving up a $22.5 million salary for next year and becoming a free agent.

 Rodón looked like a potential star when he went 5-2 with a 1.81 ERA over the last eight starts of his rookie season with Chicago in 2015.
 But injuries kept getting in his way.